mementum/backtrader/docs/plotting/plotting.rst

     If ``None`` is passed a default ``PlotScheme`` object (see below) will be instantiated

-  - ``numfigs``: in how many independent charts a plotting has to be broken
+  - ``numfigs``: in how many independent charts a plot has to be broken

     Sometimes a chart contains too many bars and will not be easily readable if packed in a single figure.
 This breaks it down in as many pieces as